University of Cambridge Computer Laboratory foto

 Here are my most recent papers on the subject.

 Civil servants started pushing for online access to everyone's records in 1992 and I got involved in 1995, when I started consulting for the British Medical Association on the safety and privacy of clinical information systems.
-Back then, the police were given access to all drug prescriptions in the UK, after the government argued that they needed it to catch the occasional doctor who misprescribed heroin.
+Back then, the police were given access to all drug prescriptions, after the government argued that they needed it to catch doctors who misprescribed heroin.
 The police got their data, but they didn't catch Harold Shipman, and no-one was held accountable.
 The NHS slogan in 1995 was `a unified electronic patient record, accessible to all in the NHS'.
-The slogan has changed several times, but the goal remains the same.
-The BMA campaigned against this in 1995-6, arguing that it would destroy patient privacy, and the government set up the Caldicott Committee to study the matter.
-Their report made clear that the NHS was already breaking confidentiality law by sharing data without consent; rather than cleaning up the mess, the Government legislated (and regulated, and again) to give itself the power to share health data as the Secretary of State saw fit.
-(We objected and pointed out the problems the bill could cause for researchers; similar sentiments were expressed in a BMJ editorial, and a Nuffield Trust impact analysis, and BMJ letters here and here.
+The BMA campaigned against this, arguing that it would destroy patient privacy:

+In 1996, the Government set up the Caldicott Committee to study the matter.
+Their report made clear that the NHS was already breaking confidentiality law by sharing data without consent; but the next Government just legislated (and regulated, and again) to give itself the power to share health data as the Secretary of State saw fit.
+(We objected and pointed out the problems the bill could cause; similar sentiments were expressed in a BMJ editorial, and a Nuffield Trust impact analysis, and BMJ letters here and here.
 Ministers claimed the records were needed for cancer registries: yet cancer researchers work with anonymised data in other countries – see papers here and here.)
 There was a storm of protest in the press: see the Observer, the New Statesman, and The Register.
-But that died down; the measure has now been consolidated as sections 251 and 252 of the NHS Act 2006, the disgraceful Thomas-Walport review blessed nonconsensual access to health records (despite the FIPR submission, which pointed out that this was illegal) and a government committee called NHS Information Government Board now oversees this illegality.
+But that died down; the measure has now been consolidated as sections 251 and 252 of the NHS Act 2006, the Thomas-Walport review blessed nonconsensual access to health records (despite FIPR pointing out that this was illegal – a view later supported by the European Court).
+A government committee, the NHS Information Governmance Board, was set up oversee this lawbreaking, and Dame Fiona is being wheeled out once more.
+Centralised, nonconsensual health records not only contravene the I v Finland judgement but the Declaration of Helsinki on ethical principles for medical research and the Council of Europe recommendation no R(97)5 on the protection of medical data.

 Two health IT papers by colleagues deserve special mention.
 Privacy in clinical information systems in secondary care describes a hospital system implementing something close to the BMA security policy (it is described in more detail in a special issue of the Health Informatics Journal, v 4 nos 3-4, Dec 1998, which I edited).
 Second, Protecting Doctors' Identity in Drug Prescription Analysis describes a system designed to de-identify prescription data for commercial use; although de-identification usually does not protect patient privacy very well, there are exceptions, such as here.
-This system led to a court case, in which the government tried to stop its owner promoting it &ndash as it would have competed with their (less privacy-friendly) offerings.
+This system led to a court case, in which the government tried to stop its owner promoting it – as it would have competed with their (less privacy-friendly) offerings.
 The government lost: the Court of Appeal decided that personal health information can be used for research without patient consent, so long as the de-identification is done competently.

 Public policy issues